garret45/Joyfullino/README.md

 * In the Arduino IDE open the file: "PWM_Serial_Output.ino"
 * Select the sideways arrow to upload the file.
 If this fails change the port in Tools>Port.
 Remember what port works.
 * Connect the Receiver to the 5v and ground (GND) and the channels to pins 2, 3, 4 and 5 (the order is usually not important)
-* Open the serial monitor to check that you are getting outputs that mover with each stick axis.
+* Open the serial monitor to check that you are getting outputs that move with each stick axis.
 Close when done (important!)
 * Install Python:  https://www.python.org/downloads/
 * Open the windows command line and past:  pip install pySerial, vgamepad
 * Install the drivers that pop up